 This course builds on Social Therapy I in which students became aware of the importance of the social context of the human for their well-being, including the ideals and practices within a Camphill community which support therapeutic living for every human being and especially those with disabilities.
 The focus of this course is the second series of Village conference lectures by Karl Koenig as well as other texts, through which the student gains insight into the process into adulthood, which brings human beings into relationships with the world, and how that can be brought into balance through social therapy.

-In the lower division baccalaureate/associate degree category, 3 semester hours in Social Therapy, Human Services, or Special Education (11/15).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Inclusive Social Development, Social Therapy, Human Services, or Special Education (11/15) (10/20 revalidation).